jonpardev/tt-see/README.md

 ## License

 You can use this code for you.
-But, ⚠️ I don't have rights for official APIs.

 ## Recommendation